nguyetn89/nguyetn89.github.io/publications.md

 ## Publications

-Please find below my list of selected scientific publications (the full list can be found in [my CV](/assets/Nguyen_CV.pdf)).
+Please find below a list of selected scientific publications (the full list can be found in [my CV](/assets/Nguyen_CV.pdf)).

 My ORCID ID is [0000-0002-9161-0116](https://orcid.org/0000-0002-9161-0116).